 Pentland Ferries Ltd tel:01856 831226 www.pentlandferries.co.uk

 Pentland Ferries operate three return sailings daily from Gill’s Bay (near Thurso) to St Margaret's Hope, South Ronaldsay and the crossing takes around one hour.
-If you are bringing your car across then Pentland Ferries is the cheaper option.
-For foot passengers there is a bus link between St Margaret’s Hope and Kirkwall via the X1 service operated by Stagecoach.
+If you are travelling as a foot passenger Stagecoach www.stagecoachbus.com operate bus links between Gills Bay and Inverness with online booking via www.citylink.co.uk.
+There are also bus links between St Margaret’s Hope and Kirkwall via the X1 service operated by Stagecoach.
 Please visit www.stagecoachbus.com for departure times.

 John O’ Groats Ferries: tel: 01955 611353 http://www.jogferry.co.uk

 John O' Groats ferries (foot passengers only) operate a daily return service via a bus/ferry/bus connection from Inverness bus station to Kirkwall bus station from the 1st of June until the 31st of August, which may be booked online via their own website.

 Please read these carefully as bookings with Orkney Archaeology Tours are accepted only in accordance with the conditions below.
 When you make a booking with us you are deemed to have accepted these conditions.
 In particular please note what is and is not included in your holiday with us.
 N. B. in the following ‘holiday’ should be read to mean ‘holiday or private tour’.